 So, what do you do when the dirt comes up?

-First of all, know that the dirt coming up is not the Universe telling you that you’re on the wrong path.
+First of all, know that the dirt coming up is not God’s way of telling you that you’re on the wrong path.
 It’s really a way for you to break the bonds of past.
 Many people give in at this stage, because change is uncomfortable.
 Don’t give up.
 Continue to have faith in yourself.

 Continual Improvement is a great rule of thumb.
-One of the most valuable points in Esther & Jerry Hick’s book Ask and It is Given, is that you don’t have to force yourself to go from feeling terrible to feeling wonderful.
+You don’t have to force yourself to go from feeling terrible to feeling wonderful.
 Focus on feeling a little bit better than you did the day before.
 Slowly, but surely, you’ll take shovels of dirt and toss them out of your way.

 Listen to your body.
 If trying to just ignore the dirt plagues your mind, listen to what your body is telling you.
 If you’re exhausted, go to bed early or take a nap.
 Get some rest and deal with the dirt when you aren’t exhausted.
 On the other hand, if your body is restless, get some exercise.
 Go for a run, or turn on some music and dance around the house.
 When your body is more refreshed the dirt will seem less muddy.